By Don Gutzmer – GBI Technical Advisor

-Once I started the project, I learned quickly that you should never paint a wood surface that you will eventually want to strip the paint off.
+Once I started the remodeling project, I learned quickly that you should never paint a wood surface that you will eventually want to strip the paint off.
 Think twice before painting anything wooden.
 Removing the paint from the cabinet doors was messy and the hardest part of the whole project.

 The pictures will help explain our kitchen remodeling process.

-Plan A was to use a water-based stain and then apply the epoxy, but I had a hard time finding water-based stain from my local store.
-So I went to Plan B and coated the surface with a stain and polyurethane combo to help seal the wood prior to applying epoxy to prevent any fish-eyes.
+Plan A was to use a water-based stain and then apply the epoxy, but I had a hard time finding a water-based stain at my local store.
+So I went to Plan B and coated the surface with a stain and polyurethane combo to help seal the wood prior to applying epoxy to prevent any fish eyes.
 It worked great!
 The adhesion to bare wood is better compared to bonding to a coating like polyurethane, but the epoxy was primarily used for cosmetic reasons and it bonded very effectively for my application.
 Keep in mind that the coating the epoxy will bond to will be the weakest link for adhesion purposes.